“SEB wants to be a leading catalyst in the sustainability transition”

-Per Georgzén’s interest in sustainability was stirred at an early age when he accompanied his dad to various developing countries.
-Today Per develops and coordinates sustainability initiatives in two of SEB’s divisions: the division for private and corporate customers and the one for pension operations.
+Per Bartel-Georgzén’s interest in sustainability was stirred at an early age when he accompanied his dad to various developing countries.
+Today Per is Head of sustainability Private wealth management & family office and product owner external ESG data”.

 “I accompanied my dad to different countries in Asia where he worked with investments that could improve conditions for the inhabitants in countries such as India, Bhutan, Cambodia and China.

 “One trip was to India and Bhutan where the aim was to improve conditions for the milk supply chain from producer to consumer by developing the processes, packaging and infrastructure.
 The problem was that the milk went off before it reached the villages in the hard-to-reach countryside up in the Himalayas.
 Seeing at first hand how investments could make a difference and solve challenges stirred my interest in social sustainability.”